-- The first line of protection against influenza is vaccination.
-All individuals six months of age and older without contraindications should receive yearly influenza vaccination (AAP 2017, Fiore et al 2011, Grohskopf et al 2017). - Antivirals are available for the prevention and treatment of influenza.
+• The first line of protection against influenza is vaccination.
+All individuals 6 months of age and older without contraindications should receive yearly influenza vaccination (AAP 2018, Fiore et al 2011, Grohskopf et al 2018).

+- Antivirals are available for the prevention and treatment of influenza.
 Overall, the adamantanes and neuraminidase inhibitors have demonstrated safety and efficacy for their respective indications.
-However, amantadine and rimantadine are not currently recommended due to high rates of resistance in circulating influenza virus strains (CDC 2018). - Relenza (zanamivir) and oseltamivir are both effective in preventing influenza but are not substitutes for annual vaccination.
-They are recommended as post-exposure chemoprophylaxis in patients with a high risk for influenza complications who are not sufficiently protected by vaccination (Fiore et al 2011, CDC 2018, Harper et al 2009, Panel on Opportunistic Infections 2013).
-Rapivab (peramivir) is not approved or recommended for influenza prophylaxis (CDC 2018). - Rapivab (peramivir), Relenza (zanamivir), and oseltamivir effectively treat influenza by reducing the duration of fever and illness.
-Initiation of treatment is recommended as soon as possible for patients with suspected influenza who are hospitalized, severely ill, or at high risk for influenza complications (Fiore et al 2011, AAP 2017, CDC 2017, CDC 2018, Harper et al 2009, Panel on Opportunistic Infections 2013). - Limited within-class comparisons prevent the recommendation of one neuraminidase inhibitor over another.
+However, amantadine and rimantadine are not currently recommended due to high rates of resistance in circulating influenza virus strains (CDC 2018[b]). - Relenza (zanamivir) and oseltamivir are both effective in preventing influenza but are not substitutes for annual vaccination.
+They are recommended as post-exposure chemoprophylaxis in patients with a high risk for influenza complications who are not sufficiently protected by vaccination (Fiore et al 2011, CDC 2018[b], Harper et al 2009, Panel on Opportunistic Infections 2018).
+Rapivab (peramivir) is not approved or recommended for influenza prophylaxis (CDC 2018[b]). - Rapivab (peramivir), Relenza (zanamivir), and oseltamivir effectively treat influenza by reducing the duration of fever and illness.
+Initiation of treatment is recommended as soon as possible for patients with suspected influenza who are hospitalized, severely ill, or at high risk for influenza complications (AAP 2018, CDC 2017, CDC 2018[b], Fiore et al 2011, Harper et al 2009, Panel on Opportunistic Infections 2018). - Xofluza (baloxavir marboxil) is a recently approved antiviral agent with a novel mechanism of action (inhibition of polymerase acidic (PA) endonuclease).
+It has not yet been incorporated into existing guidelines. - Limited within-class comparisons prevent the recommendation of one neuraminidase inhibitor over another.
 Factors to consider when selecting an antiviral agent include the route of administration, seasonal and geographical susceptibility trends, and patient-specific factors such as age and compliance (Takemoto et al 2013). - The most common adverse events with amantadine and rimantadine are nausea, insomnia, dizziness, headache, anorexia, dry mouth, and agitation.
 The adamantanes are associated with an increased risk for seizures. - The most common adverse events with Relenza (zanamivir) and oseltamivir are headache, nausea, and vomiting.
 Diarrhea is the most common adverse event with Rapivab (peramivir).
-The neuraminidase inhibitors have a labeled warning for neuropsychiatric events such as delirium and abnormal behavior leading to injury.
+The neuraminidase inhibitors have a labeled warning for neuropsychiatric events such as delirium and abnormal behavior leading to injury. - The most common adverse events with Xofluza (baloxavir) are diarrhea, headache, bronchitis, nausea, and nasopharyngitis.